mirceaulinic/mirceaulinic.github.io/_posts/2016-12-15-configuration-management.md

 default_route_nh: 1.2.3.4
 ```

-Which defines the next-hop for the defaul route.
-In the pillar is the place to define static data.
+Which defines the next-hop for the default route.
+The pillar is the right place to define static data.

 In the following Jinja template we'll use this information, as well as the result of [route.show](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_route.html#salt.modules.napalm_route.show) to retrieve the operational data for the static routes to ```0.0.0.0/0```: